-For more mobile-first design strategies, read this blog: 6 Qualities of Great Mobile-First Design.
+For more mobile-first design strategies, read this blog: 5 Tips for Great Responsive School Websites.

 4. Master Search Engine Marketing

 Ninety percent of all online experiences begin in a search engine.
-And, if your main issue is brand awareness, developing a strong presence in search matters.
-The majority of searches (83%!) that happen are unbranded — meaning searchers are using generic long tail keywords like “best schools in tampa, fl” and “public school alternatives in los angeles.”
+Since a big hurdle for many charter schools is brand awareness, developing and maintaining a strong presence in search matters now more than ever before.
+The majority of searches (83 percent!) that happen are unbranded — meaning searchers are using generic “long tail” keywords like “best schools in Tampa, FL” and “public school alternatives in Los Angeles.”